WvdL12/MultilabelBrailleOCR/README.md

 ## Licensing

-This source code and assets in this repository is licensed under the MIT License.
+This source code and assets in this repository are licensed under the MIT License.